jcardinaux/ft_transcendence/docs/elk.md

 ## Conclusion

-The ELK stack implementation provides a comprehensive log management solution for the ft_transcendence application, offering real-time log ingestion, powerful search capabilities, and flexible visualization options.
-The dual-log architecture enables separate analysis of backend and frontend activities while maintaining centralized storage and unified access through Kibana dashboards.
+ELK stack implementation: log management solution for ft_transcendence application with real-time log ingestion, search capabilities, and visualization options.
+Dual-log architecture for separate backend and frontend analysis with centralized storage and unified Kibana access.

-The current implementation serves as a solid foundation for development and testing environments, with clear pathways for production deployment and scaling.
-Regular monitoring, maintenance, and security updates will ensure optimal performance and data integrity as the system evolves.
+Foundation for development and testing environments with clear pathways for production deployment and scaling.
+Regular monitoring, maintenance, and security updates required for performance and data integrity.